-Emergency grants are another avenue for single moms to raise cash quickly.
+Emergency grants for single mothers are another avenue women frequently explore to raise cash quickly.
 Unlike loans, you do not have to repay the funding – so they are the most sought-after alternative.

 However, temper your expectations about finding a single resource that will solve all your problems immediately.
 You may have to apply in many places and stretch a grant’s definition to get the needed financial help.

 The Temporary Assistance for Needy Families program (TANF) provides emergency cash for unemployed single mothers who run out of reemployment benefits.
 TANF helps low-income families with children achieve economic self-sufficiency.